Ivan Kuchuhura-Kucherenko: Childhood

-Ivan Kucherenko (or as he later became known, Kuchuhura-Kucherenko) was born on July 7, 1878 in the village of Murafa of Bohodukhiv uyezd in the Kharkov Governorate of the Russian Empire.
+Ivan Kucherenko (or as he later became known, Kuchuhura-Kucherenko) was born on July 7, 1878, in the village of Murafa of Bogodukhovsky Uyezd in the Kharkov Governorate of the Russian Empire.
 At the age of 3, he became fully blind in his left eye and had some damage in his right eye.
 At the age of 8, he lost his father and became an orphan.

 The young Kucherenko had exceptional musical talent which directed him to the lifestyle of a kobzar.
 He was apprenticed to the kobzar Pavlo Hashchenko and began to perform as a kobzar at the turn of the 20th century.

 Education and performances

-In 1902, Kucherenko participated in the 12th Archeological Conference held in Kharkiv where he was the youngest participant - at age 24.
+In 1902, Kucherenko participated in the 12th Archeological Conference held in Kharkiv where he was the youngest participant — at age 24.

 The performance at the conference was organized by Hnat Khotkevych who noticed that the kobzar was exceptionally gifted artistically, and during the preparation of the concert, spent a considerable amount of time with him.
 This association with Khotkevych left a significant impression on Kucherenko as he was able to learn much from Khotkevych.
 Khotkevych wrote in his memoirs:

 In 1906, Kucherenko was performing at the market in Yekaterinoslav (now Dnipropetrovsk) and was heard by the renowned historian Dmytro Yavornytsky.
 Kucherenko's high artism left a deep impression on Yavornytsky.
 Yavornytsky wrote:

 He invited Kucherenko to his home and later sent him to Myrhorod to further master his bandura performance under the guidance of Opanas Slastion.
 For three months Kucherenko lived and studied at Slastion's house, whereupon he returned to Yekaterinoslav and thanked the professor for his fatherly guardianship.
 Kucherenko demonstrated his newly acquired artistic skills to the professor, who was extremely satisfied, and very moved.
 Yavornytsky organized a concert for the kobzar in Yekaterinoslav, which was a resounding success and helped elevate the popularity of Kucherenko as an exceptionally talented folk singer.

 In 1908, Kucherenko was invited to work as a teacher at the Mykola Lysenko's music school in Kiev.
 Here he worked for a period of 18 months.
 The work was difficult, and he was unable to continue it.
 He resumed his concertizing where he remained a master performer.

 Kucherenko was a virtuoso player of the bandura and had an exceptional baritone voice which left an excellent impression on the audience.
 Khotkevych noted:

 In 1913, Kucherenko traveled to Saint Petersburg on the invitation of T. Pryvalov, on the recommendation of Hnat Khotkevych where he had over 40 concerts, mainly at educational establishments.
 After Saint Petersburg, Kucherenko was invited to Moscow by the "Kobzar" Society where he also performed at ethnographic concerts and evenings organized by the society.

 In 1915, Kucherenko gave a highly successful concert at the Kharkiv Public Library.

 During the brief period of Ukrainian independence, Kucherenko toured Ukraine with concerts supporting the government of Symon Petliura whom he knew personally.
 For his activity in supporting the government he was awarded the title "People's Artist of Ukraine" by the then Ukrainian government.